pagedjs/paged-page/src/PagedMargin/PagedMargin.md

 ```

-Note: the parts are not meant to be used to set the margin sizes, this might
-lead to unexpected results.
+Note: the parts are not meant to be used to set the margin sizes (or the block size of the page-margin boxes), this might lead to unexpected results.

 ## API